uncleLukie/unclelukie.github.io/content/about/index.md

 I've been deeply involved in all kinds of software development from front end to back end, steering projects from their conceptual stages all the way through to launch.
-My role in a team involves more than just hands-on development; I also bring strategic planning and coordinated execution the product roadmap.
+My role in a team involves more than just hands-on development; I also bring strategic planning and coordinated execution to the product roadmap.

 ## Learn More